JuliaLangTW/JuliaZHTW.jl/docs/src/manual/arrays.md

  0.656511
 ```

-The resulting陣列(array)type depends on the types of the computed elements.
+The resulting陣列type depends on the types of the computed elements.
 In order to control the
 type explicitly, a type can be prepended to the comprehension.
 For example, we could have requested
 the result in single precision by writing: